leonardlan/leonardlan/README.md

 ![Header](./images/github-header-image.png "Hi, I'm Leonard (Software Engineer / Pipeline TD)")

 Hi, I'm Leonard!
-I'm currently a Show Technical Director at an animation studio, supporting a handful of 3D-animated childrens' series.
-I have a strong background both as a pipeline TD and software engineer in Visual Effects and Animation industries.
-I have a passion for developing tools and problem solving.
+I'm currently a Show Technical Director at an animation studio.
+I collaborate with a small team that supports a handful of 3D-animated childrens' episodic shows.
+I have a strong background both as a pipeline TD and software engineer, in Visual Effects and Animation industries.
+I also have a passion for developing tools and problem solving.

 ## Facts About Me